ReynaldoLuevano/fullstackdevcourse/part0/0.4 New Note Diagram/newNoteDiagram.md

     participant browser
     participant server

-        Note right of browser: The browser sends data as the body of the post Request browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
+    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    activate server
+        Note right of browser: The browser sends data as the body of the post Request activate server
-        Note over server: The server creates a new note object, and adds it to an array called notes, then returns a 302 response server-->>browser: HTTP 302 Redirect
+        Note right of server: The server creates a new note object, and adds it to an array called notes server-->>browser: HTTP 302 Redirect
     deactivate server